What to Do After a House Fire in 9 Steps

 After you’ve established the state of your home, you may learn that it will take some time before it’s move-in ready.

 If this is the case, it’s important to contact your local police and inform them that your home will be temporarily vacant and to make sure the property remains safe when you are away – houses with fire damage can be attractive for looters and squatters.

-For additional security while your home is unoccupied, you can install Notion Sensors so that you’ll know if anyone opens a window or door.
+For additional peace of mind while your home is unoccupied, you can install Notion Sensors so that you’ll know if anyone opens a window or door.

 This can give you extra peace of mind if you’re away from your home for a longer period of time.

 Step #7: Create a List of Damaged Goods